-Born in Geneva, Switzerland, Julie Martin du Theil began her studies at the Lausanne Music Conservatory graduating with pedagogic and concert diplomas.
+Born in Geneva, Julie Martin du Theil studied at the Lausanne Music Conservatory graduating with pedagogic and concert diplomas.
 She continued her studies at the Hochschule für Musik and Theater in Munich obtaining a soloist diploma in 2010.
-Her stage debut took place in Geneva as Elena in Il Cappello di paglia di Firenze, soon after she sang Barbarina, Papagena, Johanna in Sondheim’s Sweeney Todd and La Princesse as well as La Chauve-Souris in L’Enfant et les sortilèges, all in Switzerland.
-In 2009 she had a chance to play a leading role in cinema, Emilienne in Philippe Béziat’s film Les Noces.
+Her stage debut took place in Geneva as Elena/ Il Cappello di paglia di Firenze followed by Barbarina, Papagena, Johanna/ Sondheim’s Sweeney Todd and La Princesse/ La Chauve-Souris/ L’Enfant et les sortilèges.
+In 2009 she played a leading role in cinema, Emilienne in Philippe Béziat’s film Les Noces.